What was wrong with teaching in the past?

 What are the CLIPS?

 CLIPS are content free – this means they can be used in any subject.
 They are a great way of encouraging discussion, sharing ideas and letting everyone take part.
 We use a variety of CLIPS in lessons - have a look at the guide below for more information about them and how they might be used.

 What does a cooperative Learning Classroom look like?

 As far as possible your children will work in groups of 4.
 Sometimes an adult may make up the fourth person if there is an odd number.
 These groups can be in ability groups or mixed ability depending on how the teacher wishes to differentiate.
 These groups are not set in stone and children will find themselves working alongside a variety of people in their class.
-This encourages and installs respect and positive Behaviours for learning.
+This encourages respect and positive behaviours for learning.

 Will my child still work independently?

 Yes, they will.
 A “typical” lesson may look like this: Teacher Models then uses a CLIP to practise.
 Then the teacher will Model the next step or focus of the lesson followed by another CLIP.
 After that the children will show what they know independently.
 This work is then marked in the book and tracked as evidence to show your child’s progress.
 Cooperative Learning gives confidence, practise and support to a child before they start.

 So how does Cooperative Learning help?